PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/MetalBoop_FinalRender_Both.png)

 **Note: MetalBoop has been released as beta RC1 - first beta version.
 There are also five beta testers that are currently receiving, assembling and testing kits for free and will shortly get more information from them regarding beta RC1 - so far, the results are great and comparison charts vs plastic Boop will be posted soon.
-MetalBoop is an open source project - [CAD files are available for the public](./CAD).
-This site is under construction - new content is added daily.**
+MetalBoop is an open source project - CAD files are available for the public [here](./CAD).**

 ## 1. Introduction